-When a Facebook user chanced upon a 1958 edition of McCall's Magazine, she was just glad to know things had progressed so far for women.
+When a Facebook user chanced on a 1958 edition of McCall's Magazine, she was just glad to know things had progressed so far for women.

 In the age of Tinder and hook-ups, it can be somewhat strange to imagine a world where it's difficult to find a man.
 Sure, if we're talking about finding someone who wants to have a loving, stable relationship, that can be a whole different ball game.
 But, by and large, there is really no dearth of men to date these days.
 Apparently, this wasn't exactly the case in the 1950s.
 In an article from 1958 discovered by an unassuming Facebook user, the author lists out "129 ways to get a husband."
 If that sounds ridiculous, it's mostly because it is.